Environmental protection order: Updates on Imperial’s actions

 Kearl EPO impact map of discovery area with zoomed in and out views

-October 2024 – Expanded seepage system operating effectively at Kearl
+Expanded seepage system continues to operate effectively at Kearl

-Per the AER’s assessment, Imperial plans to undertake two projects for educational and research purposes to further study and understand the impact of the existing release of industrial wastewater.
-This research seeks to address scientific gaps and our goal is to work collaboratively with the Indigenous community and incorporate traditional knowledge.
+Imperial continues to work on projects for educational and research purposes to further study and understand the impact of the existing release of industrial wastewater off the lease area of the Kearl facility This research, which was directed by the Alberta Energy Regulator, seeks to address scientific gaps and our goal is to work collaboratively with the Indigenous community and incorporate traditional knowledge.
 Our intent is also to share what is learned with our Indigenous neighbours and industry.

 We regret this incident occurred and would like to express our sincere gratitude and thanks to local indigenous communities who have dedicated countless number of hours to this issue over the last year – including dozens of meetings, analyzing and evaluating thousands of pages of data, and multiple visits to the Kearl site.